aws-samples/sample-agents4energy-agent-template-alpha/README.md

 ### Tag-Based Access Control

 The policy uses the following condition:
-- **Tag Key**: `Allow_<stackUUID>` (where `<stackUUID>` is a unique 3-character identifier generated for each stack deployment)
+- **Tag Key**: `Allow_<agentID>` (where `<agentID>` is a unique 3-character identifier generated for each stack deployment)
 - **Tag Value**: `True`

-This means that both the Lambda functions and the Athena Connection must be tagged with `Allow_<stackUUID>=True` to enable proper access.
+This means that both the Lambda functions and the Athena Connection must be tagged with `Allow_<agentID>=True` to enable proper access.
 The Lambda functions can only access Athena data catalog resources that have been explicitly tagged with this pattern.
 This provides an additional layer of security by ensuring that only properly tagged resources are accessible.

 ### Implementation Details